Nick-Damico/Nick-Damico.github.io/_posts/2017-08-19-ruby_require_relative.markdown

 honda = Car.new("Honda")
 ```

-Greet! we are no longer receiving our (NameError) message and when we enter in the local variable of `honda` we get
+Great! we are no longer receiving our (NameError) message and when we enter in the local variable of `honda` we get

 ```
  honda = Car.new("Honda")